Curzey/storyblok-blog/README.md

 - [ ] Create pagination on the category pages
 - [ ] Animations
 - [ ] Add vuex so i don't have to fetch posts on both index.vue, /artikler/_categoryId/index.vue and /artikler/_categoryId/_postId/index.vue
+        *Or simply find a more optimized way to store the data, maybe [The Factory Pattern](https://en.wikipedia.org/wiki/Factory_method_pattern)*
 - [ ] Create component that lists all categories as inline labels
 - [ ] Make the site responsive
 - [ ] Guide to the CMS setup to help others